txt/se16/lectures/04tdd.md

   assert str(x) == "o{'age': 55, 'name': 'tony'}"
 ```

-More generally:
+Note:

-- Write unit tests as multiple functions in a file.
+- Unit tests as multiple functions in a file.
 - Each of those functions contain `assert` statements.
-- Add `@ok` on the line before those function.
+- An `@ok` appears before all the test drivers.
-- Load that file.
-All the `@ok` annotated functions will be run
-  via `unittest` (incrementing the `tries` and `fails` counters).

 # Details